ninenines/erlang.mk/README.md

 Dependencies are fetched as soon as a command involving them is invoked.
 This means that most of the targets will trigger a dependency fetch.
 It is only done once per dependency.

+You can run an individual test suite by using the special `test_*` targets.
+For example if you have a common_test suite named `spdy` and you want to run only this suite and not the others, you can use the `make test_spdy` command.

 The default target when calling `make` is `all`.